JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 # MouseLight Deployment

-This document describes the simplest possible JACS/Workstation deployment for supporting mouse neuron tracing.
-It uses prebuilt containers available on Janelia's container repository.
+This document describes the canonical two-server Workstation deployment for supporting mouse neuron tracing.
+It uses prebuilt containers available Docker Hub.
 It's assumed that data will be generated at Janelia and shipped to the remote site for viewing and tracing.

 ## Hardware